 NOTEPAD AND PEN: Must be waterproof such as Rite in the Rain.

 PENKNIFE: Remember to not pack in hand luggage!

 GAFFA TAPE: For emergency repairs to your kit, bring a small roll.

 RE-SEALABLE PLASTIC BAGS: For dirty washing wrappings, etc.

-FLASH CARD: Name, blood type, insurance policy #, insurance company phone #, any present medical condition, if applicable.
+FLASH CARD: Name, blood type, insurance policy #, insurance company phone #, any present medical conditions, if applicable.